Okay, you believe you won’t get cyber-attacked.

 - PCI DSS Assessment Coverage

-How are you moving forward in the case that all your information in lost or unusable because of a cyberattack, theft, fire, flood or natural disaster?
+How are you moving forward in the case that all your information in lost or unusable because of a cyberattack, theft, or natural disaster?

-- activate the cyber incident response team, (who must be involved in the response plan, internally and probably third parties providers)
+- Activate the cyber incident response team, (those involved in the response plan, internally and third parties providers)

-- start the containment procedures the attack (damage control, identify the source or vector, close the network access to stop any further damage, change passwords, event logs analysis, etc.)
+- Start the containment procedures the attack (damage control, identify the source, close network access to stop further damage, change passwords, event logs analysis, etc.)